ioerror/vula/contrib/README.ipv6.overview.md

 - 1. It is possible for vula to operate without DHCPv4 or DHCPv6 given the requirement of automatic `fe80::/64` addresses in IPv6 enabled networks?
 - 2. It is possible we protect `fe80::/64` addresses?
-- 3. Is it possible to register a ULA prefix `fd::/` for use in vula?
+- 3. Is it possible to register a ULA prefix inside of `fd::/8` for use in vula?
-- 4. Is it possible to protect the `fd::/` addresses with vula as we would any other IP in `subnets_allowed`?
+- 4. Is it possible to protect any `fd::/8` addresses with vula as we would any other IP in `subnets_allowed`?
 - 5. Will `vula_libnss` continue to be a viable way to resolve vula peer names to an IPv4 and/or an IPv6 address for the peer?